ljsgrant/ga-project-03-client/README.md

 - Clone this repository
 - In the terminal, navigate into the project directory
-- Run `npm install` in the terminal to install packages
+- Run `npm install` to install packages
-- Run `npm start` in the terminal to start the development server
+- Run `npm start` to start the development server
 - Make sure both the API and the Client are running
 - In your browser, navigate to http://localhost:3000
 - Engage in riveting discussions with other users.
 Often centred around the tyrannical forum administrator.